-Lorraine first worked at Arthur Rank in 2004 when she started her speciality training.
-When she finished her attachment at Arthur Rank she knew she wanted to come back and was delighted to return as a consultant in July 2008.
-Based in mainly in the community, Lorraine has an interest in medical law and ethics, advance care planning, chronic neurological conditions and teaching.
-Recently appointed as the medical director, she is also the Caldicott guardian and joint chair of the clinical care board.
+Lorraine first worked at Arthur Rank Hospice in 2004 when she started her speciality training.
+When she finished her attachment at the Hospice she knew she wanted to come back and was delighted to return as a consultant in July 2008.
+Based mainly in the community, Lorraine has an interest in medical law and ethics, advance care planning, chronic neurological conditions and teaching.
+Lorraine is the Medical Director for Arthur Rank Hospice Charity and is also the Caldicott guardian and joint chair of the Quality Development Group (previously called the clinical care board).
 She is a keen salsa dancer and enjoys cycling and running with Jean-Pierre (JP) her standard poodle.

 Donna joined the charity in November 2012 as fundraising and marketing manager, a role which she wanted to realise further the voluntary experience gained at St. Elizabeth hospice in Ipswich.
 Donna was motivated to become a volunteer having felt extremely uneducated about hospice care, when she herself lost a close friend to a life limiting illness.
 Donna found being a volunteer was interesting, exciting and more importantly rewarding.
 Having specialised in events in previous positions at Ipswich Town Football Club and Newmarket Racecourses, Donna immediately recognised her transferable skills could be put to good use at the hospice.
 Appointed Director of Fundraising & Communications in April 2015 Donna continues to enjoy working closely with her team of nineteen staff in the hope that we continue to make every moment count for our patients and their loved ones.